1100 Creedmoor Avenue, Pittsburgh, PA 15226

 Dearden established another parish.
 The formal decree of erection was issued

-June 9, 1954 and the third offspring parish from Resurrection was established,
+June 9, 1954 and Resurrection's third offspring parish was established.
+It was

-and was dedicated as Saint Pius X Parish.
-Some 30 families from Resurrection were
+dedicated as Saint Pius X Parish.
+Around thirty families from Resurrection were merged with a like

 Parishioners seemed paralyzed on the